Advanced WordPress User Management Plugin

 • User activity tracking and management

-User management plugin collect data from range of different user data sources and allow business and website managers to learn more about their audience and how to best serve their needs.
+User management plugins collect data from various user data sources, allowing business and website managers to learn more about their audience and how to serve their needs best.
 User management also solves the problem of user access to various sections of your WordPress website.

 You probably already have a lot of data about your WordPress users in your WordPress user database.
-Whether this is data by 3rd party plugins or custom user fields with your own custom code, being able to use this data out of the box and not having to start from scratch can be a huge advantage.
-User management plugins like Users Insights helps you to extract that user data from the user database and put it to use.
+Whether this is data by 3rd party WordPress plugins or custom user fields with your custom code, using this data out of the box and not having to start from scratch can be a huge advantage.
+User management plugins like Users Insights help you extract user data from the user database and put it to use.

 How to see a list of users in WordPress by applying filters

-Once you have all the WordPress user data in aggregate and organized way you can create custom WordPress user lists by applying different filters and searches.
-This user lists are dynamic, meaning they update automatically as the user data change, and can be saved as segments for later use.
+Once you have all the WordPress user data in an aggregate and organized way, you can create custom WordPress user lists by applying different filters and searches.
+These user lists are dynamic, meaning they update automatically as the user data changes and can be saved as segments for later use.

 Managing your user data with segmentation and filtering

-Users Insights provides many ways to filter and segment your users by their data.
-With the smart filters of Users Insights, you can segment users by any of their custom fields, including the ones from external plugins.
+User insights provide many ways to filter and segment your users based on their data.
+With the smart filters of Users Insights, you can segment users by any of their custom fields, including the ones from external WordPress plugins.

-For example, you can combine a search for users who have logged in more than 10 days ago, who are from the US and who are subscribers:
+For example, you can combine a search for users who have logged in more than ten days ago, who are from the US, and who are subscribers:

 Subscribers from USA not logged in more than 10 days ago